aws-samples/eks-workshop-v2/website/docs/automation/controlplanes/crossplane/compositions.md

 A `CompositeResourceDefinition` (or XRD) defines the type and schema of your Composite Resource (XR).
 It lets Crossplane know that you want a particular kind of XR to exist, and what fields that XR should have.
 An XRD is a little like a CustomResourceDefinition (CRD), but slightly more opinionated.
 Writing an XRD is mostly a matter of specifying an OpenAPI ["structural schema"](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).

 First, lets provide a definition that can be used to create a database by members of the application team in their corresponding namespace.
-In this example the user only needs to specify `databaseName`, `storageGB` and `secret` location
+In this example the user only needs to specify `databaseName`, `dbInstanceClass`, `storageGB` and `secret` location

 ```file
 automation/controlplanes/crossplane/compositions/definition.yaml